radiantlogic-v8/documentation-new/documentation/tuning/cache-connector-properties.md

 For Active Directory, there are three connector type options: AD USNChanged, AD DirSync, and AD Hybrid.

-Capture connectors are used for synchronization and have three main functions.

-1. Query data sources and collect changed entries.
-2. Filter unneeded events.
-3. Publish changed entries with the required information (requested attributes).

-Capture connectors publish change messages to queues.
-A sync engine receives notification when messages are in a queue, applies transformation to the message (based on attribute mappings and or scripting) and sends the transformed message to the destination.
+Capture connectors are used to trigger events for persistent cache refresh and publish change messages to queues.
+A sync engine receives notification when messages are in a queue, applies transformation to the message (when needed) and sends notification to the RadiantOne service to refresh the needed views/cache dependencies.

 A high-level architecture is shown below.